 - If grilling isn't possible, roast the pieces in a 350°F oven until cooked through, 30 to 45 minutes.

 - A true Jamaican would use habanero or Scotch bonnet peppers, the hottest peppers there are.
-But you can lower the heat of your marinade by using jalapeños or serranos instead.
+But you can lower the Scoville units in your marinade by using jalapeños or serranos instead.